-Introduction to the understanding of athletic injuries including prevention, recognition, assessment, rehabilitation and basic athletic first aid of injuries to active individuals.
+Introduction to the understanding of athletic injuries including prevention, recognition, assessment, rehabilitation, and basic athletic first aid of injuries to active individuals.
 Two hours of lecture and two hours of laboratory.

 Prerequisites: BIO 211, 212.
-Special fee.
+(May be taken concurrently) Special fee.